Everfade/RecipeManager/README.md

 ## RecipeManager
- Website for managing cooking recipes, give them tags and generate suggestions either random or based on selected tags.
+ Website for managing cooking recipes, give them tags and generate suggestions either random or based on selected tags for private use. code outdated
- Very outdated code.

 ## Development server